raul23/nlp/README.rst

  <https://www.nltk.org/api/nltk.classify.html#nltk.classify.textcat.TextCat>`_.
  This `paper <http://www.let.rug.nl/~vannoord/TextCat/textcat.pdf>`_ discusses the algorithm.

- It returns a country code in ISO 639-3, so I would use ``pycountry`` to get the full name.
+ It returns a language code in ISO 639-3, so I would use ``pycountry`` to get the full name.

 .. code-block:: python